Are you looking for the best mpe synth to add this exciting technology to your home studio?

 With such true-to-life emulation, there are myriad different options for VST creators to flexibly express this, so we’ll dig in deeper at what it means for your choice of synth in our comparison and breakdown below of the market’s top.

-Ok, so this is easily one of the biggest contenders on the market at the moment.
-Pigments is popular for good reason; it offers creativity and flexibility across a huge variety of genres as evidenced by a host of presets that includes everything from 90s jungle, modern cinematic soundscapes, to trip-hop and drum and bass.
+Without a doubt, Arturia Pigments deserves its popularity.
+Pigments is popular for good reason; it offers creativity and flexibility across a huge variety of genres.
+The first evidence is found iny a host of presets that includes everything from 90s jungle, modern cinematic soundscapes, to trip-hop and drum and bass.

-At its heart, Pigments is one of the most talked about synths on the market due to the wide range of options it gives you to explore MPE.
+At its heart, Pigments is one of the most popular synths due to the wide range of options it gives you to explore MPE.
 If we wanted to take a single synth to use as an example of everything MPE is capable of doing, this would be the one.

 Arturia Pigments Price: $199, but you can check Pluginboutique by clicking here, maybe there is a sale.